 Lindop was never handled again by the ginger giant.
-The SERCS detective was a major target of the anti-corruption Ghost Squad at the time of his informant’s trial.
-Nevertheless, the Met used him to brief a senior judge and get a light sentence for an informant linked to the murder of a police officer!
+The SERCS detective was a major and secret target of the anti-corruption Ghost Squad at the time of his informant’s trial.
+Nevertheless, the Met cynically used him to brief a senior judge and get a light sentence for an informant linked to the murder of a police officer.

 One possible scenario is that the Ghost Squad recruited Lindop as an informant to tell all he knew about bent cops and gangsters.
 Such a dodgy deal was not beyond the capability of the shadowy men behind the Met’s the anti-corruption squad.

 Perhaps it is just a coincidence that after Lindop’s trial Berger joined the Ghost Squad in 1996.